KonstDevelop/Curio_iOS_SDK/README.md

 	[[CurioSDK shared] sendCustomId: @"sample custom id"];
 	...

+You can get the result using callback customIDSent: method in protocol CurioSDKDelegate.

 ###Unregistering from Push Notification Server (if auto push registration is enabled):
 You can call unregisterFromNotificationServer method from your app to unregister your app from Curio Push notification server.
 After calling this method as below, your app will not receive push notifications:

 	...
 	[[CurioSDK shared] unregisterFromNotificationServer];
 	...

+You can get the result using callback unregisteredFromNotificationServer: method in protocol CurioSDKDelegate.

 #Internals